 This paper discusses connected and autonomous vehicle (CAV) digital and physical infrastructure needs, challenges, and opportunities for future development.
 While connected vehicles (CVs) and autonomous vehicles (AVs) currently share many of the same technologies, their operational parameters and needs may differ.
 The evolution of the CAV industry aims to provide a greater safety benefit than previous technologies.
 Advanced driver assistance system (ADAS) technologies already in use have demonstrated their potential to reduce crashes, prevent injuries, and save lives.
 As the surrounding digital and physical infrastructure continues to improve and better meet the needs of CAVs, human error will be increasingly erased from the driving equation.
 There is however, a dichotomy of thought in the direction of research and development within the CAV industry.
-For some, improving vehicle performance focuses on the physical infrastructure consisting of the ODD, pavements, markings, signage, sensors, and other various infrastructure components so the vehicles can read the roadway.
+For some, improving vehicle performance focuses on the physical infrastructure components so the vehicles can read the roadway.
 However, the other research and development direction focuses on digital infrastructure and the CAV's ability to safely perform within a surrounding operational domain by relying on precise digital communication.